WrapFX/WrapFX/README.md

 - I used C# for quite a while, but quit coding in it when i started to go more low level into things.
 - I LOVE Rust!
 My plan is to learn it fully and become a full time Rust programmer.
 It is gonna be a rocky journey, due to Rust's steep learning curve, but that shouldn't be much of a problem.
 Also, "intermediate" is a bit of far shot here, there should be another difficulty level just for Rust.

+### Naming traditions

+Most of my projects are named after some plant or bird.
+I like plants and birds.

+Also, the vast majority of my projects end with FX (IE: FinchFX, PassFX, IvyFX).
+I do it like this for the sake of recognizability and a little bit of personality to these names.